srizzuto/NYTArticle/README.md

 # New York Times Article Project

-> One paragraph statement about the project.
+> This is my first Microverse project.
+An emulation of an article of The New York Times.

 ![screenshot](/img/nyta-screenshot.png)

-This is my first Microverse project.
-An emulation of an article of The New York Times.

 ## Built With